T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: Experiments and results

 \subsection{Performance Comparison}

-We utilized BLIP \cite{li2022blip}, CLIPSim \cite{wu2021godiva}, ImageReward \cite{xu2024imagereward}, UMTScore \cite{liu2024fetv}, Simple VQA \cite{sun2022deep}, Fast-VQA \cite{wu2022fast}, DOVER \cite{wu2023exploring}, and T2VQA \cite{wu2024towards} as reference algorithms.
-Among them, T2VQA is specifically designed for T2V evaluation.
-DOVER, Simple VQA, and Fast-VQA are established and effective models for video quality assessment (VQA) tasks.
+We utilized CLIPSim \cite{wu2021godiva}, BLIP \cite{li2022blip}, ImageReward \cite{xu2024imagereward}, UMTScore \cite{liu2024fetv}, Simple VQA \cite{sun2022deep}, Fast-VQA \cite{wu2022fast}, DOVER \cite{wu2023exploring}, and T2VQA \cite{wu2024towards} as reference algorithms for performance comparison experiments.
 CLIPSim computes the average similarity between text and individual video frames.
-BLIP and ImageReward are adapted to convert image quality assessment (IQA) metrics into VQA metrics, while UMTScore is tailored for evaluating text-video alignment.
-We employed pretrained weights for CLIPSim, BLIP, and ImageReward for zero-shot testing, while Simple VQA, Fast-VQA, DOVER, and T2VQA were fine-tuned on the T2VEval-Bench.
+BLIP and ImageReward are adapted to convert image quality assessment (IQA) metrics into VQA metrics, while UMTScore is tailored to evaluate text-video alignment.
+T2VQA is specifically designed for T2V evaluation.
+DOVER, Simple VQA, and Fast-VQA are effective models for VQA.
+We employed pre-trained weights for CLIPSim, BLIP, ImageReward, and UMTScore for zero-shot testing, while Simple VQA, Fast-VQA, DOVER, and T2VQA are fine-tuned on the T2VEval-Bench.

 Table \ref{tab4} compares the performance of T2VEval with other methods.
 The results demonstrate that our method achieves state-of-the-art performance on T2VEval-Bench, surpassing the second-best method by nearly 4\%.
-Zero-shot models performed significantly lower, likely due to their focus on either text-video alignment or the inability to capture temporal information in video frames.
-While VQA models achieved higher scores, indicating the importance of video quality in influencing user perception of text-generated videos, relying solely on video quality is insufficient.
-High-quality videos may still exhibit misalignment with prompts or semantic inconsistencies, underscoring the need for multi-dimensional evaluation.
+The performance of zero-shot models is notably poor, which may be attributed to their sole focus on text-video alignment and inability to capture temporal information between video frames.
+Furthermore, these methods are typically trained and tested on datasets with human-made videos, overlooking the domain gap between AI-generated videos and human-made videos.
+Although VQA models achieve higher scores, they still fall significantly short of T2VQA and T2VEval, further underscoring the necessity of multi-branch fusion evaluation framework evaluation frameworks.

-Figure \ref{fig10} shows scatter plots comparing predicted scores and MOS for BLIP, CLIPSim, ImageReward, UMTScore, Simple VQA, Fast-VQA, DOVER, T2VQA, and T2VEval.
+Figure \ref{fig10} shows scatter plots comparing predicted scores and MOS scores for BLIP, CLIPSim, ImageReward, UMTScore, Simple VQA, Fast-VQA, DOVER, T2VQA, and T2VEval.
 A better-performing model exhibits a fitting curve closer to the diagonal with fewer scattered points.
 As depicted, T2VEval significantly outperforms other algorithms, demonstrating a closer fit and reduced dispersion in predictions.

-Additionally, we fine-tuned and tested T2VEval on the T2VQA-DB dataset, following the same data partitioning method as T2VEval-Bench.
-The results, averaged across 10 partitions, are presented in the table.
-These experiments confirm that T2VEval also achieves state-of-the-art performance on this dataset.